vuejs/vetur/server/README.md

 ## Vue Language Server

-`vue-language-server` is a language server implementation compatible with [`language-server-protocol`](https://github.com/Microsoft/language-server-protocol).
+Vue Language Server (`vls`) is a language server implementation compatible with [`language-server-protocol`](https://github.com/Microsoft/language-server-protocol).

-Vetur is the VS Code client consuming `vue-language-server`.
+Vetur is the VS Code client consuming `vls`.

-It's possible for other `language-server-protocol` compatible editors to build language server clients that consume VLS.
+It's possible for other LSP compatible editors to build language server clients that consume `vls`.

 ## Usage

-There are two ways to integrate `vue-language-server` into editors:
+There are two ways to integrate `vls` into editors:

 1. As a global executable.